sainoe/ICS-testnet/unjail.md

  <br/><br/>

 __2. Check the updated validator-sets__
-Check that you are not in the validator set any more.
+Check that you are not in the validator set again.

 ```
 # Get validator consensus address